What is feeding therapy? Does your child need it, and if so, how do you get it for them? Get answers from a feeding therapist to help your child!

 With the first two options, it’s very important that you check with your health insurance provider about what is covered before you make any appointments.
 Once you know what will be covered and to find locations near you, just do a simple Google search: “feeding therapy in ‘your city””

 Early Intervention is free or mostly free.
 I have a whole post completely dedicated to early intervention, check it out for how to get in touch with your specific state.
-I was an early intervention therapist for many years, its very near and dear to my heart!
+I was an early intervention therapist for many years, it’s very near and dear to my heart!

 Lastly, if your child is in an approved private school for children with special needs and you think your child would benefit from feeding therapy, ask the team about it!